google/transit/gtfs/spec/en/reference.md

 - **Email** - An email address. <br> *Example: `example@example.com`*
 - **Enum** - An option from a set of predefined constants defined in the "Description" column. <br> *Example: The `route_type` field contains a `0` for tram, a `1` for subway...*
 - **ID** - A sequence of any UTF-8 characters which uniquely identifies an entity, but does not necessarily identify a specific record in a table.
 IDs defined in one .txt file are often referenced in another .txt file.
 An ID field value is not aimed to be displayed to the user, and is a sequence of any UTF-8 characters, but using only printable ASCII characters is recommended. <br> *Example: The `stop_id` field in [stops.txt](#stopstxt) is a ID.
 The `stop_id` field in [stop_times.txt](#stop_timestxt) is an ID referencing `stops.stop_id`.*
+- **ID stability** - Where ID stability is required, ID values must not be reused to describe a different entity than in the original usage.
+ID values for entities should also be maintained across datasets.
 - **Language Code** - An IETF BCP 47 language code.
 For an introduction to IETF BCP 47, refer to [http://www.rfc-editor.org/rfc/bcp/bcp47.txt](http://www.rfc-editor.org/rfc/bcp/bcp47.txt) and [http://www.w3.org/International/articles/language-tags/](http://www.w3.org/International/articles/language-tags/). <br> *Example: `en` for English, `en-US` for American English or `de` for German.*
 - **Latitude** - WGS84 latitude in decimal degrees.
 The value must be greater than or equal to -90.0 and less than or equal to 90.0. *<br> Example: `41.890169` for the Colosseum in Rome.*
 - **Longitude** - WGS84 longitude in decimal degrees.
 The value must be greater than or equal to -180.0 and less than or equal to 180.0. <br> *Example: `12.492269` for the Colosseum in Rome.*